w3c-fedid/FedCM/explainer/cookies.md

 From a [privacy threat model](https://fedidcg.github.io/FedCM/#privacy-threat-model) perspective, the design of this proposal is anchored on the observation that the most critical moment is when the identities between the RP and the IDP are joined for the very first time, namely when the user creates a new account in the RP using the identifiers from the IDP or when a user signs-in to an RP with an IDP for the first time in the browser: once the identities are joined, any arbitrary/uncontrolled cross-side communication can happen (with or without the browser's permission, e.g. via backchannel or cookie-less requests).

-So, under this observation, in this proposal the browser:
+In this proposal, the browser:

 1. Intermediates (e.g. gathers the user consent / intent) to observe the moment in which the identities get joined for the very first time between RPs and IDPs (a sign-up or a sign-in)
 1. Stores locally the relationship between the RP/IDP that was established